kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 - **Backward Compatibility**: Drivers that do not implement the new RPCs continue to use `NodeGetInfo` unchanged.
 No breaking changes.

-- **Annotation Lifecycle**: kubelet owns the `CSINode` annotation.
-On driver unregistration (`UninstallCSIDriver`), kubelet removes the driver's entry from the JSON map (and removes the annotation entirely if the map is empty), removes the `CSINode.Spec.Drivers` entry, and removes the Node annotation entry.
-On re-registration, kubelet calls `NodeGetID` again, setting the annotation and triggering external-attacher to call `ControllerGetNodeInfo`.

-- **Concurrent Annotation Updates**: Multiple drivers registering on the same node update the same JSON map annotation. kubelet uses read-modify-write with `resourceVersion` conflict detection, retrying on conflict.
-This is consistent with existing Node annotation handling.

 ## Design Details

 ### CSI Spec Changes